vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Thapar, Romila

-1983 The Archaeological Background to the Agnicayana Ritual. in: Frits Staal (ed.), Agni II, 2–40.
+1983 The Archaeological Background to the Agnicayana Rituaḷin: Frits Staal (ed.), Agni II, 2–40.

 Thaplyal, Kiran Kumar